pramcistudent/Marvel-vs-DC-dashboard/README.md

 # Code Institute Milestone Project

-Are you a Marvel fan or are you a DC fan?
+Are you a Marvel fan or a DC fan?

 The Marvel vs DC Hero data dashboard contains information on over 500 super heroes and super villains from both comics.
-The purpose of this dashboard is to give the user away to easily analyse data from both comics.
+The purpose of this dashboard is to give the user an easier way to analyse data from both comics.

-The data dashboard was built using DC, D3, Crossfilter and Queue libraries to present data in varies charts such as row/bar charts, line charts and pie charts.
+The data dashboard was built using DC, D3, Crossfilter and Queue libraries to present data in varies charts, such as row/bar charts, line charts and pie charts.

 ## UX

 The dashboard is designed for new and existing fans of Marvel and DC.
-Users can manipulate and analyse large amounts of data across both comics on all the charts.
-To further enhance the user experience there is a dropdown menu were the user can select their favourite hero.
+Users can manipulate and analyse large amounts of data across both comics on all charts.
+To further enhance the user experience there is a dropdown menu, where the user can select their favourite hero.

 ## User stories

-* As a fan of Marvel or DC I want to be able to view data across both comics so I can compare which heroes are the strongest.
+* As a fan of Marvel and DC, I want to be able to view data across both comics so I can compare which heroes are the strongest.

-* As a fan of super heroes and super villains I want to be able to view data on heroes and see information such as comic, gender, alignment, eye color, hair color and hero stats.
+* As a fan of super heroes and super villains, I want to be able to view data on heroes and see information such as comic, gender, alignment, eye color, hair color and hero stats.

 * As a fan I want to be able to view data on individual heroes such as their hair color, eye color, hero stats and comic publisher.